bhowmikp/pi-temperature/README.md

 Methods to execute code
 =================================
-a) bash temp.sh &

-b) chmod +x temp.sh <br />
+chmod +x temp.sh <br />

+a) If on PI with keyboard, mouse, monitor
 ./temp.sh &

+b) SSH/ Remote Desktop (Ex - Putty) nohup ./temp.sh &

 Current Use
 =================================
-Currently this code creates a file on my server which then can be viewed much easily.
+Currently this code creates a file on my server which can then be viewed much easily.

 Future Plans
 =================================